stella-project/stella-server/README.md

 > Schaer P, Schaible J, Garcia Castro LJ, Breuer T, Tavakolpoursaleh N, Wolff B. STELLA Search.
 Available at https://github.com/stella-project/stella-server/

 We recommend you include the retrieval date.

+## License

+`stella-server` is licensed under the [GNU GPLv3 license](https://github.com/stella-project/stella-server/blob/master/LICENSE).
+If you modify `stella-search` in any way, please link back to this repository.